LogMeIn Code of Business Conduct and Ethics

 Dealings with Independent Auditors

-No employee, officer or director shall, directly or indirectly, make or cause to be made a materially false or misleading statement to an accountant in connection with (or omit to state, or cause another person to omit to state, any material fact necessary in order to make statements made, in light of the circumstances under which such statements were made, not misleading to, an accountant in connection with) any audit, review or examination of the Company’s financial statements or the preparation or filing of any document or report with the SEC.
+No employee, officer or director shall, directly or indirectly, make or cause to be made a materially false or misleading statement to an accountant in connection with (or omit to state, or cause another person to omit to state, any material fact necessary in order to make statements made, in light of the circumstances under which such statements were made, not misleading to, an accountant in connection with) any audit, review or examination of the Company’s financial statements.
 No employee, officer or director shall, directly or indirectly, take any action to coerce, manipulate, mislead or fraudulently influence any independent public or certified public accountant engaged in the performance of an audit or review of the Company’s financial statements.Waivers of this Code of Business Conduct and Ethics

-Anyone who seeks an exception to any of these policies should contact the General Counsel.
-Any waiver of these policies or any change to these policies may be made only by the Board of Directors of the Company and will be disclosed as required by law or stock market regulation.
+Anyone who seeks an exception to any of these policies should contact the Company's General Counsel.
+Any waiver of these policies may be made only by the Board of Directors of the Company and will be disclosed as required by law.

 Reporting and Compliance Procedures